 To date, we have not generated any revenue from product sales and do not expect to generate any revenue from product sales for the foreseeable future.
-For the year ended December 31, 2022, we recognized \$40.9 million of collaboration revenue from the Pfizer Agreement and the 2019 Neurocrine Collaboration Agreement.
-For additional information about our revenue recognition policy, see the section titled "-Critical Accounting Policies and Estimates-Revenue."
+For the year ended December 31, 2023, we recognized \$80.8 million of collaboration revenue from the 2023 Neurocrine Collaboration Agreement, \$80.0 million of collaboration revenue from the 2023 Novartis Collaboration Agreement, \$79.0 million of collaboration revenue from our option and license agreement with Novartis entered into on March 4, 2022, or the 2022 Novartis Agreement, \$9.8 million of collaboration revenue from the 2019 Neurocrine Collaboration Agreement, and \$0.4 million of other collaboration revenue.
+For additional information about our revenue recognition policy, see the section titled "-Summary of significant accounting policies and basis of presentation."

-For the foreseeable future, we expect substantially all of our revenue will be generated from the 2019 Neurocrine Collaboration Agreement, and the 2023 Neurocrine Collaboration Agreement, the Pfizer Agreement, the Novartis Agreement, and any other strategic collaborations and out-licensing arrangements we may enter into in the future.
+For the foreseeable future, we expect substantially all of our revenue will be generated from the 2019 Neurocrine Collaboration Agreement, the 2023 Neurocrine Collaboration Agreement, the 2023 Novartis Collaboration Agreement, the 2022 Novartis Option and License Agreement, and our option and license agreement with Alexion entered into on October 1, 2021, or the Alexion Agreement, and any other strategic collaborations and out-licensing arrangements we may enter into in the future.
 If our development efforts are successful, we may also generate revenue from product sales.